raestrada/storycraftr/docs/getting_started.md

 StoryCraftr is designed to be provider-agnostic.
 You can use any service that supports the OpenAI Chat Completions API, such as Mistral, DeepSeek, or others.
 This flexibility allows you to choose the best model for your needs.

-To configure a custom provider, add the following lines to your configuration file located at `~/.storycraftr/config.json`:
+To configure a custom provider, you can add or edit the following lines in the `storycraftr.json` file located in your book's root directory:

 ```json
 {